timcdlucas/translucent_interpretable_ML_review/translucent.md

 --->

 We can also attempt to interpret the hyperparameters of our models to try to understand something about the complexity of the system.
-For the elastic net model, the lambda parameter, and the number of non zero coefficients give us some idea of the systems complexity; if very few variables are retained and we get good predictive performance this suggests a simple system.
+For the elastic net model, the lambda parameter and the number of non zero coefficients give us some idea of the systems complexity (figure @fig:enethyp); if very few variables are retained and we get good predictive performance this suggests a simple system.
 Here we have Todo.
-Similarly, the length scale, $\sigma$, in the Gaussian process model is a cruise measure of complexity, with small values implying the the functional relationships are highly non linear.
+Similarly, the length scale, $\sigma$, in the Gaussian process model is a crude measure of complexity, with small values implying the the functional relationships are highly non linear (figure  @fig:gphyp).
-Finally, the random forest model has two hyperparameters; mtry is the number of randomly selected covariates to build each tree with and min.node.size is the maximum number of datapoints that can be in a leaf node of a tree. min.node.size protects against overfitting and gives an indication of how much noise relative to signal there is.
+Finally, the random forest model has two hyperparameters (figure @fig:rfhyp); mtry is the number of randomly selected covariates to build each tree with and min.node.size is the maximum number of datapoints that can be in a leaf node of a tree. min.node.size protects against overfitting and gives an indication of how much noise relative to signal there is.
 Here, the smallest value of min.node.size tested gets elected which implies there is not much noise in the data relative to signal.
 The selected value for mtry was 20.